-And then there’s blogging and calls to action.
-Your blog might be effective on its own, but it’s much more effective with a good call to action.
+Your blog might be effective on its own, but it’s much more effective with a good CTA.

 A call to action (or CTA) is what it sounds like: you are inviting your visitors to take a step beyond reading your blog.
 A CTA can take the form of a few lines of text, or a simple button at the bottom of the article.

 In this post, we’ll list some of the ways including a CTA on your blog can help you engage with readers and turn them into customers.1.
 Get Comments, And Start A Debate